 Brand development is key for growth

-In order to grow their brand, Pret have made an astute decision in that they are developing an evening menu (launching at The Strand branch and then rolling out to larger sites).
+In order to grow their brand, Pret has made an astute decision in that they are developing an evening menu (launching at The Strand branch and then rolling out to larger sites).
 They seem to be developing this without straying or diluting their niche – All food is already freshly prepared in the kitchens of every store so it makes sense to take a bigger slice of the evening market by expanding what they offer – with a little dinner jazz thrown in.

 Reaping the rewards of the niche